 , University of NSW

-, and is in the fourth year of a PhD researching the cultural astronomy of the saltwater Aboriginal peoples of the Australian East Coast.
+, and has just completed a PhD researching the cultural astronomy of the saltwater Aboriginal peoples of the Australian East Coast.
 He has been active in outreach to the non-Indigenous community through lectures and non-academic articles, and was the instigator of the successful documentary on Euahlayi astronomy, “Star Stories of the Dreaming

 - Robert S. Fuller and Duane W. Hamacher (2017).
 Did Aboriginal Australians record a simultaneous eclipse and aurora in their oral traditions?
 Journal of Astronomical History and Heritage, 20(3), 349-359.